Table of Contents

 Q: How do I know if I have an eligible fingerprint reader?

-Some devices in rarer cases may even have it on the side of the laptop.
+Some devices in even rarer cases may even have it on the side of the laptop.

 Q: How do I know if I have an eligible Webcam for Facial Recognition?